sharpjs/DependencyQueue/README.md

     .Enqueue();
 ```

-`CreateItemBuilder()` is thread-safe, but the builder object it returns is not.
+`CreateBuilder()` is thread-safe, but the builder object it returns is not.
+To
-To build and enqueue items in parallel, create a separate builder for each
+build and enqueue items in parallel, create a separate builder for each thread.
-thread.

 #### Enqueueing Items With the Enqueue Method